janodevorg/OpenAIAPI/README.md

 A Swift network client generated from the [OpenAI OpenAPI](https://github.com/openai/openai-openapi) definition.

 [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) is a definition language to describe RESTful APIs like the one from OpenAPI.
-By using a code generator we are able to keep our client updated and [documented](https://janodevorg.github.io/OpenAIAPI/documentation/openaiapi/) with minimal effort.
+By using a code generator the client can be updated and [documented](https://janodevorg.github.io/OpenAIAPI/documentation/openaiapi/) with minimal effort.
 [CreateAPI](https://github.com/CreateAPI/CreateAPI) is one of such generators for the Swift language.

 ## Installation